By Jimmy Warden

 I have been practicing meditation for a little over two years now with a great amount of consistency.
 There haven’t been many days within that time frame where I have “missed” a day of meditation.
 The reason why I started mediating was that I wanted to become more present in life and have more control over my thoughts, actions, and emotional regulation.
 I wanted to be able to enjoy the beauty of the present moment and be able to adjust my actions in the present if it presented itself as adverse.

-Before I started mediating I had learned of these benefits through podcasts and informative articles from studies that had been conducted.
+Before I started meditating I had learned of these benefits through podcasts and informative articles from studies that had been conducted.
 Other benefits include lower levels of stress, increased focus and productivity, and a heightened awareness and appreciation of gratitude and other positive emotion.
-As a result of practicing mediation for this amount of time, I have learned that we are not our thoughts, we are not our emotions, and that the mind can be quieted.
+As a result of practicing meditation for this amount of time, I have learned that we are not our thoughts, we are not our emotions, and that the mind can be quieted.

 People are often skeptical or even afraid to meditate because they feel like they can’t “stop their thoughts”.
 This is a common misconception of meditation’s purpose.
 Its true purpose is to create a heightened awareness of thought recognition, that way we can act more frequently in alignment with our moral values, rather than acting through mid-brain impulses.
 We all have certain values, but these often get thrown to the side as thoughts flood our mind.
 These thoughts are often attached to cravings, impulses, and other ways to obtain instant gratification.
 This is why the practice of noting in meditation is important for us to understand and apply in our lives.